sitedata/checklyhq.com/site/content/privacy/_index.md

 - We will not sell your data to anyone.
 - We will send you some emails regarding product updates and such.
 - If you log in with a third party provider (Google, Github etc.) we will read some data from that account.
-- We use services like Drift to chat with you and help you with support and sales related questions.
+- We use services like Intercom to chat with you and help you with support and sales related questions.
 - We use services like Google Analytics and Heap to see how you interact with the product.
 You can opt out of both.
+- We use 3rd party providers like AWS and Heroku to process and store our data.

 ## 1. Information Collection and Use